jbretsch/pvrutils/README.md

     $ chmod u+x cleanup.py

 Run `cleanup.py` manually to test it.
 You have to know where your recordings reside.
 (In Dreamboxes this is usually `/hdd/media/movie`).
 And you have to decide how much free space there should be available after each `cleanup.py` run.
 If you are happy with the defaults (recordings in `/hdd/media/movie` and at least 50GB available space), then you can run `cleanup.py` without any further options.

     $ ./cleanup.py

 Otherwise use the `-d` or `-s` option to specify a different directory to clean up or a different desired amount of free space.
-See the usage above for details.
+See the usage information above for details.

 Now create a cronjob to let `cleanup.py` run periodically.
 For example, call